jsteve22/CSE_40982_Project/README.md

 ## What we learned and how we would move forward
 Through this project we learned a lot about how to find a data source and convert the data into a dataframe.
 We then also learned how to use the dataframe to generate vectors in order to make a recommendation system using cosine similarity.
-After creating a simple dialogue system, we then were able to generate a lot of examples that could be used for finetuning a model.
+After creating a simple dialogue system, we then were able to generate a lot of examples that could be used for fine-tuning a model.
 We then learned how to finetune a model with the generated data, even if we were not able to get the desired results.

 In the future, if we were to continue working on this program, we would edit our generated data in a way such that it would be easier for the LLM to understand.
 We would also spend more time finetuning and testing the different parameters for finetuning the model.
-We would also invest in a GPU or GPU time so that we could reliably finetune a model instead of relying on the free GPUs provided by Google-Colab, since there were multiple times the notebook session would close or terminate while it was finetuning.
+We would also invest in a GPU or GPU time so that we could reliably fine-tune a model instead of relying on the free GPUs provided by Google-Colab, since there were multiple times the notebook session would close or terminate while it was fine-tuning.